nsendek/bomberMan/README.md

 # bomberMan
 a multiplayer game of hot potato/bomber man.
 Implemented in Processing and uses a usb serial connection to incorporate a joystick input as well as keyboard inputs.
-Visit https://nsendek.github.io to see models of the physical joystick that comes with this game.
+Visit https://nsendek.github.io to see models of the physical joystick that comes with this game. processing code can also be played without a joystick.

+Player 1 used A & D to move W to jump.
+Player 2 used J & L to move I to jump.